 These households and businesses are served by 13 interconnections to power systems in New York & Canada.

 There are more than 8,000 miles of transmission lines in the six New England states.

 The region’s approximately 350 generators have more than 30,000 MW of generating capacity.

 There are more than 400 buyers & sellers in the markets.

 The New England Council’s Energy and Environment Committee’s ongoing work on a variety of issues and policies helps to ensure that New England’s citizens and businesses continue to have access to affordable and secure energy resources.
 The Council’s Energy and Environment Committee provides a forum for New England’s energy and environment communities to discuss public policy priorities for the region.
-The NEC staff contacts for the Energy & Environment Committee are David O’Donnell and Peter Phipps.
+The NEC staff contact for the Energy & Environment Committee is Peter Phipps.
 Below are some examples of recent activities.

 Energy Infrastructure Issues

 The Energy & Environment Committee has held a series of informative meetings to discuss the need for infrastructure expansion for both natural gas and electric power in the region.
 These meetings have given NEC members the opportunity to hear directly from the organizations at the forefront of addressing the region’s infrastructure needs.

 In February of 2015 the Energy & Environment Committee met for a briefing on several of the proposed natural gas pipeline projects in the region.
 Members heard from representatives from Council members Constitution Pipeline, Iroquois Gas, Kinder Morgan and Spectra Energy, who provided brief presentations on their ongoing efforts to expand their respective natural gas transmission systems.
 Following the presentations.
 Committee members discussed these projects and how best to meet market demand.